Public Defender's Handbook

 Out-of-District Witnesses:

-OBD-16 (Appendix 4), and forward the form to SAS for processing.
-Travel
+DOJ-426) and forward the form to Special Authorizations Unit for

-reimbursement payments to Federal Government agencies may be made
+processing.
+Travel reimbursement payments to Federal Government agencies

 and allowances as regular fact witnesses.
 However, special coordination with the Department of State, Office of